vnovick/reasonml-workshop/Readme.md

 - Using [List](https://reasonml.github.io/api/List.html) sorting functions sort the following list to be unique, reverse it and convert each element to string [8,5,3,5,2,6,2,5,8,3,6,7]

-- write a function that determines if a word is an [isogram](https://en.wikipedia.org/wiki/Isogram)

 ### Bucklescript

-- Use [figlet.js](https://github.com/patorjk/figlet.js) to print an Ascii message the in console.
 - Use [chalk.js](https://github.com/chalk/chalk) to write in different colors
-- Fetch list of planets from [starwars api]() and convert them to records
+- Fetch list of planets from [starwars api]() and print them. (take in mind that bs-fetch won't work in Nodejs.
+Use isomorphic-fetch)
+- convert response to record
-- Print list of planets to the console and if it's Tatoine, color it in blue.
+- Print list of planets to the console and color them differently based on different parameters

 ### ReasonReact